petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 If we want the products of research to be usable far into the future we need to focus on keeping them as simple as possible, and we might need to do some maintenance to them over time.

+We need to think like product managers a bit and try to imagine simple ways to derive value from what we produce.
+It's nice if we can provide a simple recommendation or hand calculation, but in many cases some sort of complex computational workflow is shown in a paper, where readers are left to their own devices regarding how to actually use the workflow.

+So at a bare minimum, you should still be sharing everything.
+It should be reproducible.
+If you want to have the most impact, be thoughtful about the products of your research and how they can deliver the most value.

 Overall, I'd give myself a B- for reproducibility and reusability here.